-How to Communicate Effectively with Older Adults
+How to Communicate Effectively With Older Adults

 Posted Nov 16, 2014

 We live in a society where the post-World War II Baby Boomer Generation (born 1946-1964) is reaching their senior years in ever-growing numbers, and representing an increasingly larger segment of the population.
-Higher standards of living and medical advancements are extending life expectancies in many countries to well above the age of eighty.
+Higher standards of living and medical advancements are extending life expectancies in many countries to well above the age of 80.

 1. Exercise Patience and Compassion